pbkwee/s2i/README.md

   Uses .mysqlp for a mysql password
 ```

-# restore.sh
+# s2i-restore.sh
 A template for restoring a backup.
 Edit as appropriate for your setup.

-Only run restore.sh on a server you are certain can be overwritten.
+Only run s2i-restore.sh on a server you are certain can be overwritten.

-As a safeguard to overwriting a production system restore.sh checks for 'backup' in the hostname, and checks for network connections other than ssh to the server.
+As a safeguard to overwriting a production system s2i-restore.sh checks for 'backup' in the hostname, and checks for network connections other than ssh to the server.

-restore.sh extracts the archive gz file (created by server-to-image.sh).
+s2i-restore.sh extracts the archive gz file (created by s2i-create.sh).
 Then rsyncs that over top of the server on which you are running the restore.

 Then it does a search/replace in /etc of the old and new IP addresses.